-- 2.1 Agree the budget proposals relating to this Committee as set out in Appendix C for onward submission to the Policy and Resources Committee. - 2.2 Propose changes to the budget proposals for consideration by the Policy and Resources Committee. - 2.3 Make no comment on the budget proposals.
+- 2.1 Agree the revenue and capital budget proposals relating to this Committee as set out in Appendix C and Appendix E (respectively) for onward submission to the Policy and Resources Committee. - 2.2 Propose changes to the budget proposals for consideration by the Policy and Resources Committee. - 2.3 Make no comment on the budget proposals.